automl/DACBench/README.md

 DACBench is a benchmark library for Dynamic Algorithm Configuration.
 Its focus is on reproducibility and comparability of different DAC methods as well as easy analysis of the optimization process.

-After installing DACBench, you can start developing immediately.
-For an introduction to the interface and structure of DACBench, see the ["Getting Started"](https://github.com/automl/DACBench/blob/main/Getting%20started.ipynb) jupyter notebook.
-You can also take a look at our [examples](https://github.com/automl/DACBench/tree/main/examples) in the repository or our [documentation](https://dacbench.readthedocs.io/).
+You can try out the basics of DACBench in Colab [here](https://colab.research.google.com/drive/1XQhJM2ErvDMu7eSSWFFEedGdw8GRChIE?usp=sharing) without any installation.
+Our [examples](https://github.com/automl/DACBench/tree/main/examples) in the repository should give you an impression of what you can do with DACBench and our [documentation](https://dacbench.readthedocs.io/) should answer any questions you might have.

 You can find baseline data of static and random policies for a given version of DACBench on our [project site](https://www.tnt.uni-hannover.de/en/datasets/dacbench/).